BigDataLaboratory/MHSE/README.md

 Here the explanation of sections and properties.

 ### MinHash section
-Right now, only MHSE and SE-MHSE algorithms are developed.
+Right now, MHSE, BMHSE (with a multithread version), SEMHSE, SEBMHSE (with a multithread version) algorithms are developed.
 List of the properties for all the MinHash-based applications.
 - **minhash.suggestedNumberOfThreads** handles the parallelization of the algorithm.
-This property has to be an integer that indicates the number of parallel threads that have to be run. **TO BE ACTIVATED INTO NEXT RELEASE**
+This property has to be an integer that indicates the number of parallel threads that have to be run
+- **minhash.persistCollisionTable** persist the collision table on the output file
 - **minhash.inputFilePath** string path of the input file representing a graph in a *WebGraph* format.
 If your input graph has an *edgelist* format, see *EdgeList2WebGraph* application to make a conversion.
-- **minhash.outputFolderPath**  string path of the output folder path, that will contain results of the execution of the algorithm``````
+- **minhash.outputFolderPath**  string path of the output folder path, that will contain results of the execution of the algorithm
+- **minhash.reorder**  is a boolean value. if True reorder the input graph by degree. **Deprecated**
+- **minhash.transpose**  is a boolean value. if True, the input graph is the transpose version
+- **minhash.isolatedVertices**  is a boolean value.
+Keep the isolated nodes if True is set, else it will be removed from input graph
 - **minhash.isSeedsRandom** is a boolean value.
-If it is True, the list of seeds used in the hash functions will be random, else it will be loaded from *minhash.seeds* property
+If it is True, the list of seeds used in the hash functions will be random, else it will be loaded from *minhash.inputFilePathSeedNode* property
 - **minhash.algorithmName** string name of the MinHash algorithm to be executed.
 A list of acceptable name values is available in the following class: it.bigdatalab.algorithm.AlgorithmEnum.
-Right now acceptable values are MHSE and SEMHSE.
 - **minhash.threshold** float value that is the threshold used for the *effective diameter*.
 Usually it is set to 0.9 (90% of total reachable couples of nodes)
 - **minhash.direction** direction of the MinHash messages.
 Acceptable values are *in* or *out*.
 If you set *in*, the MinHash is propagated from the destination node to the source node.
 If you set *out*, from the source to the destination node.
 This choice doesn't affect computation of all metrics (effective diameter, average distance and so on) but it could make a difference in convergence time.
-- **minhash.numSeeds** number of seeds used for MinHash algorithm
+- **minhash.numSeeds** number of seeds used for MinHash algorithm.
+If isSeedsRandom is False, you can set numSeeds to 0 to compute GroundTruth (**Important**: you must set nodeIDRange)
-- **minhash.seeds** list of seeds (comma separated values) to be used for the hash functions of the MinHash algorithm.
-Single test
+- **minhash.nodeIDRange** graph nodes to compute Ground Truth (pattern to follow: "0,n-1" with n as number of nodes)
+- **minhash.inputFilePathSeedNode** string path of the external json file containing seeds list and nodes list
+- **minhash.inMemory** is a boolean value.
+If True is set, load the entire graph in memory.
-In this section, we list properties to run multiple tests of the same algorithm:
+- **minhash.computeCentrality** This property will be used in a **future development** In this section, we list properties to run multiple tests of the same algorithm:
-- **minhash.runTests** is a boolean value.
-If it is *True*, Test mode will be activated and will be run multiple tests of the same algorithm.
 - **minhash.numTests** integer value representing the number of tests to be done.
 We need to run algorithm multiple times to get significance test e.g. mean and variance of all tests.
 All output results will be written in JSON format (see Results section).
-- **minhash.seeds1** to **minhash.seedsX** are a series of lists of seeds to be used in multiple executions of the algorithm.
-The *X* number has to be the same of the number specified in *minhash.numTests* property.

 ### EdgeList2WebGraph section
 In this section, we list properties used to translate a graph encoded in *edgelist* format into a *WebGraph* encoded file.